ARM-software/cmsis-pack-eclipse/readme.md

 Refer to [Hands-on section] of the pre-built plug-in of the CMSIS-Pack Management for detailed usage information.
-Note : The Hands-on section section still contains description of version 0.9, version 1.0 description will be available soon.

 ###CMSIS-Pack Management Plug-In has been presented at the Eclipse Conference Europe 2015